ktkiiski/broilerkit/README.md

 #### Create a Hosted Zone

 NOTE: You need to [create a Hosted Zone for Amazon Route53](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-switch-to-route53-as-dnsprovider) for your custom domain first!
 Also, if you are using other domain name provider, such as GoDaddy, then you need to set up the DNS records for your domain.

-#### Configure stages

-You should change the configuration in [`site.config.js`](./site.config.js) according to your web app's needs.

-- `appName`: A distinct name of your app.
-Recommended to be in lower case and separate words with dashes, because the name will be used in Amazon resource names and internal host names.
-- `stages`: Configuration for each different stage that your app has.
-By default there are `dev` stage for a development version and `prod` stage for the production version.
-You should change the `siteDomain` and `assetsDomain` to the domain names that you would like to use for each stage.

 ### Running deployment